-Methamphetamine abuse has toxic effects on an individual’s body and its binge-and-crash qualities give it a high propensity for misuse.
-The large release of the feel-good brain chemical dopamine produced by methamphetamine is thought to contribute to the drug’s dangerous effects on the brain.
-High doses can raise body temperature to unsafe, often lethal levels as well as cause seizures.
+Methamphetamine abuse has toxic effects on an individual’s body.
+The large release of the feel-good brain chemical dopamine, which is produced by methamphetamine, is thought to contribute to the drug’s dangerous effects on the brain.
+High doses can raise body temperature to unsafe and often lethal levels and cause seizures.

-It is imperative that meth addiction treatment take place in a drug rehab facility equipped to handle the potential physical and psychological meth withdrawal symptoms that come with discontinued use of the substance.
-Meth rehab programs also help the individual address the issues that fuel methamphetamine addiction, prevent cross addictions, re-regulate the brain’s chemistry and teach the addicted person healthier coping skills.
-Learn about The Ranch drug detox and drug rehab programs or call 844-876-7680.
+It is imperative that meth addiction treatment take place in a drug rehab facility equipped to handle the potential physical and psychological withdrawal symptoms that come with discontinued use of the substance.
+Meth rehab programs also help the individual address the issues that fuel methamphetamine addiction, prevent cross addictions, re-regulate the brain’s chemistry, and teach the addicted person healthier coping skills.

 Even in small doses, methamphetamine can intensify wakefulness and physical activity and decrease appetite.
 Those who smoke or inject methamphetamine describe a short-lived, intense sensation, or rush.
 Oral ingestion or snorting produces a more prolonged high instead of a rush, which can continue for as long as half a day.
 The high from meth abuse results from the discharge of very high levels of the chemical dopamine into areas of the brain that control feelings of pleasure.
 As tolerance develops through continued use, those who abuse the drug need more and more of it to obtain the same high and stave off physical and psychological withdrawal symptoms.